 "I remember.
 I promised I wouldn't let you come back to work just because I felt sorry for you.
 I haven't and I don't."

-"Sam, what you have to…" Toby stopped and walked over to close the door.
+"Sam, what you have to-" Toby stopped to close the door.
 "What you have to understand is that you have one of the greatest minds of your generation.
 Now, I spent a considerable amount of time training and moulding that mind, perfecting its use of punctuation, introducing it to verbs.
 Do you really think I'm going to let all that work go to waste now?"

 Sam couldn't help smiling at Toby's words.
 "You're retraining me?"